GauravPandeyLab/ensemble_integration/README.md

-# Ensemble_integration: A Pipeline for Advanced Heterogeneous Ensemble Learning.
+# Ensemble_integration: A Pipeline for Advanced Large-scale Heterogeneous Ensemble Learning

 Ensemble Integration (EI) is a customizable pipeline for generating diverse ensembles of heterogeneous classifiers, as well as the accompanying metadata needed for ensemble learning approaches utilizing ensemble diversity for improved performance.
 It also fairly evaluates the performance of several ensemble learning methods including ensemble selection [Caruana2004], and stacked generalization (stacking) [Wolpert1992].
 Though other tools exist, we are unaware of a similarly modular, scalable pipeline designed for large-scale ensemble learning.
 EI was developed to support research by Linhua Wang and Gaurav Pandey with the support of the Icahn Institute for Genomics and Multiscale Biology at Mount Sinai.